Cantera/cantera/doc/sphinx/cti/reactions.rst

 Chebyshev Reaction Rate Expressions
 ===================================

-Class :class:`chebyshev` represents a phenomenological rate coefficient :math:`k(T,P)` in terms of a bivariate Chebyshev polynomial.
+Class :class:`chebyshev_reaction` represents a phenomenological rate coefficient :math:`k(T,P)` in terms of a bivariate Chebyshev polynomial.
 The rate constant can be written as: